jamesjarvis/jamesjarvis.io/content/posts/mini-sabbatical-setup/index.md

 ### Wrapping up work

 Since I had planned this so far in advance, myself and my manager had months to prepare for this time off from normal work duties.
-When this process started, I was tech-leading a relatively significant chunk of work for one of Thought Machines major version releases (these can be notoriously large), so there was no doubt that at least half of the 6 months before setting off would be dedicated to completing this stream of work.
+When this process started, I was tech-leading a relatively significant chunk of work for one of the company's (notoriously large) major version releases, so at least half of the 6 months before setting off would be dedicated to completing this stream of work.
 Afterwards however, I had nothing concretely planned, so let's skip forward to that bit.

 #### Handing off responsibility

-Before you head off for an extended time from work (or quit!), it's common courtesy to give plenty of heads-up to your team to make sure you aren't going to place any undue stress on people unknowingly.
+Before you head off for an extended time from work (or quit!), it's common courtesy to give plenty of heads-up to your team to make sure you aren't going to place any undue stress on people.

 For myself, aside from the above mentioned workstream, I only had a few low-importance things I was sole owner of, so I had kept a fairly good [Bus Factor](https://en.wikipedia.org/wiki/Bus_factor)!

 At the time, I had been running informal knowledge shares and discussion sessions for around 2 years within my team, partly to practise public speaking / whiteboard skills, but also to encourage healthy forms of debate and open conversations around tricky problems and upcoming feature ideas with the wider team.
 However, after 2 years it had started becoming a bit stale, and I felt it needed a change of leadership to reinvigorate the concept.

-The way I went about doing this was not perfect, but I like to adhere to a "fail fast" strategy.
-My original method for this, was to give a notice to the team, calling for a new organiser.
-When one didn't appear after around a week, I assumed this represented a resounding vote of low value work.
-So I decided to cancel all upcoming calendar invitations, in the hope that the team would organically arrive to the conclusion sooner or later that knowledge shares are probably a good thing to do, and a leader would emerge.

-All of a sudden, uproar!

-You see, even though it was clear these sessions would no longer be formally organised, and it is against good faith to block up meeting rooms with empty meetings, the team felt we had suddenly lost the ability to ever book the same (large) meeting room at the coveted 4pm Thursday cadence again.

-I didn't quite understand this, but fair enough.
-Fail fast, move on.
-I quickly rebooked the same room with a placeholder session, assigned someone from the team as "owner" and used this mishap as a wake up call to find a new owner quick.

 I was pleased to see that coming back these sessions were still happening, with a new runner, a little bit differently than I had thought, but that was the goal!